 🚓 What “Custody” Actually Means

-You are considered in custody when a reasonable person would believe they are not free to leave.
+You are considered in custody when a reasonable person in your position would believe they are not free to leave.

 • Being handcuffed